Asian Field Study - Student Information

 Target Participants and Prerequisites

-For the BUS676 travel portion of the program, the size of the group has been targeted at 20-25 students.
-The 2023 AFS is expected to be comprised of mostly Shidler DLEMBA and MBA students with potentially a few BBA and non-business majors.
+For the BUS676 and BUS477 travel portion of the program, the size of the group has been targeted at 15-22 students.
+The 2024 AFS is expected to be comprised of a mix of EMBA, MBA and BBA students with potentially a few non-business majors.
 Selection will be based on criteria contained in the application and meeting the following prerequisites:

-• UH System-wide undergraduate and graduate students from any discipline (priority is given to those with 1st-year major core completed).
+• Registered UH System-wide undergraduate and graduate students from any discipline.
+Priority is given to Shidler EMBA, MBA and BBA students.

 • Overall: 3.0 GPA, Major: 3.0 GPA.